disneystreaming/smithy4s/modules/docs/src/02-the-smithy-idl/02-traits.md

 ### Creating your own traits

-Smithy makes it really easy to create your own traits :
+Smithy makes it really easy to create your own traits:

 ```kotlin
 namespace foo